 If you can answer ‘yes’ to most or all of the questions on the list.

-Complete the check list and submit your article only if you can answer ‘yes’ to most or all of the questions above.
+Complete the checklist and submit your manuscript only if you can answer ‘yes’ to most or all of the questions above.